funcx-faas/helm-chart/README.md

 or output it somewhere that cna be read programmatically by clients?

-## websocket-service tag bug in helm chart

-uses 'latest' not 'main' which is weeks old at time of my writing i am trying to switch to main

 ## web-service build (and check others?) has a requiremenets.txt which
 installs from git funcx api main